Go Back Up

 Offering perks that your employees can use to develop their personal and professional lives is a great way to give them balance.
 Education or professional development benefits help your workers expand or learn new skills they can use both in and outside the workplace.

-They can help employees earn their degrees, GEDs, and professional certificates, or learn other industry-specific skills.
-And because individuals can take many classes and certifications online these days, employees have the flexibility to learn at their own pace or even from their own homes.
+They can help employees earn their degrees, GEDs, and professional certificates or learn other industry-specific skills.
+Because individuals can take many classes and certifications online these days, employees have the flexibility to learn at their own pace or even from home.

 Commuter benefits

-Commuter benefits, also known as transportation or employee transit benefits, help your employees manage the financial and time-consuming aspects of commuting to work on a daily basis.
-These benefits can help your employees have greater flexibility when commuting, which can significantly reduce the stress in their lives.
+Commuter benefits, also known as transportation or employee transit benefits, help your employees manage the financial and time-consuming aspects of commuting to work daily.
+These benefits can help your employees have greater flexibility when commuting, which can significantly reduce workplace stress.

-For example, if you have an employee that doesn’t have a car, offering commuter benefits allows them a reliable transportation method, whether a bus, train, or rideshare service, to take them to work and home on a schedule that works best for them.
+For example, if you have an employee who doesn’t have a car, offering commuter benefits allows them to use reliable transportation, such as a bus, train, or rideshare service, to take them to work and home on a schedule that works best for them.

 Similarly, employees with a car appreciate mileage reimbursement, which helps them cover the costs of gas, routine maintenance, car insurance premiums, registration, and other expenses they may experience while driving their personal car for business purposes.